Taxation of Foreign Companies in Germany

 Corporate entities in Germany are subject to the municipal trade tax if they generate business incomes.
 Foreign companies that have a permanent establishment in Germany are also subject to the municipal trade tax that ranges between 7% and 17.2% depending where the permanent establishment is located.

 Any dividend incomes or capital gains repatriated to another corporation, the foreign company will benefit from tax exemptions for trade tax purposes.
 The exemption is applied by excluding the dividend income or capital gains from the trade income, thus reducing the tax burden to approximately 1.5%.
 In order to qualify for the exemption of dividends from the trade tax, the foreign company must hold at least 15% of the shares in the German permanent establishment.
+VAT applies on the supply of certain goods and services, according to a certain threshold.

 If you want to set up a company and need details about the taxation system please contact our law firm in Germany.